 The Flight portion of this course will allow you to learn how to teach instrument students in an airplane.
 You will need to complete at least one instrument approach while under the hood yourself, so you will be getting a lot of instrument time during your training as well.
 Course completion also results in an instrument proficiency sign-off.
 A typical training day for a CFII applicant includes about 4 hours of ground school and 2 hours of flight time, plus another 4 hours of self study.
 You will be spending time watching some training videos as well.

 The checkride for the CFII rating is scheduled with a local examiner.
 Typically, during the oral portion of the checkride you will “teach” the examiner some instrument procedures, approaches and emergencies (with one lesson plan), and then for the flight portion you will “teach” the examiner the instrument procedures in an airplane.
 You will have to “teach” at least one instrument approach while being under the hood yourself.

-Our program is Structured, Efficient, & Cost Effective, you may fly your own aircraft or we have your choice of a Diamond DA-20 or Piper Archer II to use for your instrument training.
+Our program is Structured, Efficient, & Cost Effective, you may fly your own aircraft or we have a well equipped Cessna 182.